caikatz/v0-coug-scheduler/docs/architecture.md

 ## 7.1.
 Chat Flow: Streaming Text from Gemini

-Chat uses `streamText` — Gemini returns **text chunks over a stream**, not a single JSON blob.
+Chat uses `streamText` — Gemini returns **text chunks over a stream**.
 The AI SDK pipes this to the frontend as Server-Sent Events.

 ```mermaid
 sequenceDiagram